asharbutt/Research/docs/Equity Pricing/MarketCompleteness.md

 ## Pricing under this theory
 This sets the stage for us to be able to price any kind of derivative instrument as long as there exists a self-financing replication strategy which is a martingale under an equivalent martingale probability measure.
 Ideally, this means we need 2 things in order to price a derivative instrument: A self replicating strategy and an equivalent martingale probability measure.

+It is important to recall that this is only important if we are looking to price something analytically - we can use Monte Carlo simulations and apply the contingent conditions on the payoff which we can discount back to get the current discounted price.